argoproj/argo-cd/docs/user-guide/diffing.md

         - /webhooks/0/clientConfig/caBundle
 ```

-The `status` field of `CustomResourceDefintions` is often stored in Git/Helm manifest and should be ignored during diffing.
+The `status` field of `CustomResourceDefinitions` is often stored in Git/Helm manifest and should be ignored during diffing.
 The `ignoreResourceStatusField` setting simplifies
 handling that edge case:

 ```yaml